Buchan Day Opportunities

 We have a range of community-based activities and opportunities.
 We use community facilities and groups as much as possible.
 This is to help you access and take part in activities promoting well-being, self-advocacy, building confidence, assertiveness, and other social skills.
 We can also give you opportunities that provide new learning experiences.

 We can help you with:

-- leisure activities - such as swimming, gym, horse riding, boccia, keep fit sessions, art, crafts, sewing groups
+- Leisure activities - such as swimming, gym, boccia, keep fit sessions, art, crafts, sewing groups

-- social activities - outings, community activities such as tea dances, buttery morning on Tuesdays at Buchanhaven Heritage Centre
+- Social activities - outings, community activities such as buttery morning on Tuesdays and bingo at Buchanhaven Heritage Centre

-- educational groups - such as computer sessions and Makaton groups which help people use signs and symbols to aid their communication.
-All our projects involve people being able to take part in counting, reading and writing
+- Educational groups - Makaton groups which help people use signs and symbols to aid their communication, all our projects involve people being able to take part in counting, reading and writing

-- life skills - such as tasks in the coffee bar, laundry tasks, use of the community flat for cooking and daily living tasks, going to the cinema and shops
+- Life skills - use of the kitchen for cooking and daily living tasks, going to the cinema and shops

-- therapeutic activities - combining touch, music and trampolining to promote communication, social interaction and sensory development
+- Therapeutic activities - combining touch, music and rebound therapy to promote communication, social interaction and sensory development

 If you need a ‘base’, we can arrange a dedicated area where you can start and finish your day.
 You can also use the area for certain tasks.

 We make changes to the day service based on what you tell us.
-So we encourage you to make decisions, share ideas and have a say about the service you get.
+We encourage you to make decisions, share ideas and have a say about the service you get.